garrettclockhart/Quantum_Supply_Sales_Analysis/README.md

 *2022 did not have any recorded returns indicating there may have been an issue when gathering the data.*

 ## Recommendations
-- Look further into what is causing the Macbooks to be returned twice as often as Airpods.
+- Look further into what is causing the Macbooks to be returned twice as often as AirPods.
 - Invest more into marketing the loyalty program and create more incentives for customers to join the program.